 Motions for a New Trial

 A motion for new trial is similar to an appeal except it is filed in and considered by the trial court.
 A motion for new trial allows you to argue to the trial court why you are entitled to a new trial.
 This motion must be filed before sentencing on your case.

 In one important way, however, a motion for new trial is more similar to a writ of habeas corpus because evidence from outside the record can be introduced in a motion for new trial.
 For this reason, a motion for new trial can be a great way to introduce new evidence before the case goes up on appeal.
 If the trial court denies the motion for new trial, then the denial of that motion can be considered along with any errors from your case when the appeal is filed.

 At Eisner Gorin LLP, a Los Angeles criminal appeals attorney from our law firm has handled many types of appeals and Habeas Corpus petitions throughout the State of California.
 When appealing a criminal case, you will need an experienced and skilled appellate lawyer to have the best chance at a positive outcome.
 Our Los Angles criminal defense attorneys have a track record of success over many decades.
 The legal rules and procedures in appealing a criminal case are complex and time sensitive.
 You will need to retain the services of an appeals lawyer with extensive knowledge in this area of law.
 Don't compromise the ability to potentially have your conviction overturned by retaining an inexperienced law firm.
 Your future is at stake!

-A Los Angeles criminal appellate lawyer from our law firm is available for a free consultation to learn how we can help you.
+A Los Angeles criminal appellate lawyer from our law firm is available for a free immediate response to learn how we can help you.
 Our attorneys handle appeals cases in Los Angeles County, Ventura County, Riverside County, San Bernardino County, Orange County, and throughout the State of California.
 Call our law firm at 877-781-1570.